lambrospetrou/oxford-msc/plain-text/ch-dist-sys-hypercube.md

 Node 6: [1, 2]
 ```

+_Bit Serializer HyperCube_ was designed to accept the following arguments:

+1. the factorization to be serialized
+2. a bitset or vector (array) with size the number of attributes in the f-tree, where each _set_ bit corresponds to an attribute that is to be hashed
+3. a vector (array) with size the number of attributes in the f-tree.
+Each value in this array corresponds to the node's dimension ID for that attribute taken form its multi-dimensional ID

-Now that all the information is explained let us see the actual arguments used by _Bit Serializer HyperCube_ for this specific example.
+Let us provide the actual arguments used by _Bit Serializer HyperCube_ for the above example.

 1. factorization to be serialized